 Why My Name is Spelled Jeni

-My full name is Jennifer, but only my Mom calls me that!
-I always went by Jenny, especially in school.
+My full name is Jennifer, but I always went by Jenny, especially in school.
 When it was time to go to middle school for 6th grade, I decided I wanted to start spelling my name with an "i" so that I could draw a little heart over it instead of the dot.
 Thankfully, Jeni stuck, and now fits me really well!

 How I Started Blogging